SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/tap_subscriber/README.md

 keeping every active stream in RAM would be unbounded.
 The finalized log is published to Kafka and immediately removed.
 Set `RETAIN_RAW_TAPS=true` only for diagnostics or replay experiments.

+## Broker outage behavior

+Kafka readiness does not gate the Envoy subscription.
+Events that cannot enter librdkafka's queue remain in an ordered application buffer while Envoy capture continues.
+At the start of every capture iteration, the subscriber first moves previously buffered events into Kafka and then handles the next tap object.
+Librdkafka is configured not to expire accepted events during retriable broker or network outages.
+On every exit path, including capture timeout and normal completion, the subscriber drains both buffers for `KAFKA_DELIVERY_TIMEOUT_SECONDS`.
+If Kafka does not recover by that deadline, the subscriber fails instead of publishing a misleading `capture_complete`.